Anthony-Maxwell1/schoolm8/README.md

 - Expanding LMS support
 - Expanding Timetable support
 - Adding support for teachers and administrators onto the platform to manage schools
+- Revamped notes system, with quick notes (notes) and knowledge (wiki) and shared knowledge (school shared knowledge)
+- ✨ Premium ✨ - purchased or earnt through willingly placing ads in your dashboard.
+Higher customizability, and more resource intensive features.
+- BYO Api Key

 ---